 As a single truck event may occur during any time of the day, the single truck event has been modelled in Scenario 1.4 during the night-time period (most stringent) with the other respective noise sources during this period.
-Scenario 1.4 exceeds the nominated noise criteria of $L{Aeq,15min}$ 41 dB by up to 7 dB at surrounding residential premises.
+Scenario 1.4 exceeds the nominated noise criteria of $L{Aeq,15min}$ 41 dB by up to 8 dB at surrounding residential premises.
 The total time of the truck noise activities is approximately 65 seconds (5 seconds impulsive activities such as air brakes/engine starting/doors closing and 60 seconds driving onsite/idling).
 Section 3.1.4 shows Table C3 (Fact Sheet C: Corrections for annoying noise characteristics) of the [EPA's NPI](#).
 This table outlines the allowable $L{Aeq,15min}$ exceedance for one-off events within 2.5 hours in any assessment period.
 As the single truck event occurs for less than 90 seconds, an exceedance of 10 dB is allowed for the night-time period (2200-0700) and therefore compliance is achieved with the [EPA's NPI](#) for all assessment periods.

-Refer to [Appendix B](#) for the receiver locations.
-No noise mitigation measures are required for mechanical plant and operational noise.
+Refer to Appendix B for the receiver locations and Section 8.5 for the recommendations.

-8.3.1 SLEEP DISTURBANCE NOISE
+8.4 SLEEP DISTURBANCE NOISE

 Noise impact from loudest noise source (truck air brakes) were considered to bedroom window of the nearest residential premises.
 The EPA's states that a maximum internal noise level of 55 dB(A) could cause awakening.
 An open window provides approximately 10 dB noise reduction.
-Therefore the adopted noise criteria is $L{A1}$ 65 dB(A) for a position outside a bedroom window.
+Therefore, the adopted noise criterion is L{A1} 65 dB(A) for a position outside a bedroom window.

-Typical truck air brakes is anticipated to have a sound power level of about $L{A1}$ 72 dB at 15 meters.
-The distance between the truck parking and the nearest bedroom window is approximately 25 meters.
+Typical truck air brakes are anticipated to have a sound power level of about L{A1} 72 dB at 15 meters.